NBISweden/NGScourse/1710/index.md

 ---
 layout: default
-title:  'Introduction to Bioinformatics Using NGS Data - September 2017'
+title:  'Introduction to Bioinformatics Using NGS Data - October 2017'
 ---

 # Introduction to Bioinformatics Using NGS Data

-Held in Lund September 25-29, 2017.
+Held in Lund October 23-27, 2017.

 ## Important Links
 [Pre-course material](precourse)